-People who live in unsuitable placements for their needs including the availability of appropriate communications facilities/channels to ensure the person has access to information/support appropriate for their foreseeable needs.
+The person and /or their environment People who live in unsuitable placements for their needs including the availability of appropriate communications facilities/channels to ensure the person has access care at home to information/support appropriate for their foreseeable needs.
 Inadequate housing that places the person at risk of falls, accidental injury or isolation in their home.

-Key information provided by family members or other carers being ignored or concerns not taken seriously or low expectations of family members.
+1 Key information provided by family members or other carers being ignored or concerns not taken seriously or low expectations of family members.
 Families not wanting or feeling able to challenge medical professionals' authority and opinion.

-The person's care and its provision:

-quality care

-The way services are organised and accessed:

-The lack of provision of reasonable adjustments for a person to access services.

-Lack of routine monitoring of a person's health and individual specific risk factors.

-Lack of understanding of the health needs of people from minority ethnic groups.
+The person's care and its provision: The lack of provision of reasonable adjustments for a person to access services. quality care Lack of routine monitoring of a person's health and individual specific risk factors.
+2.8 Lack of understanding of the health needs of people from minority ethnic groups.
 Inadequate care.

-No designated care coordinator to take responsibility for sharing information across multi-agency teams, particularly important at times of change and transition.
+The way services are organised and accessed: my care No designated care coordinator to take responsibility for sharing information across multi-agency teams, particularly important at times of change and transition.
 Lack of understanding and/or recording of the Mental Capacity Act when making essential decisions about health care provision.
 Inadequate provision of trained workers in supported living units.

-Inadequate coverage of specialist advice and services, such as Speech and Language Therapy (SALT) or hospital learning disability liaison nurses.
+AIA Inadequate coverage of specialist advice and services, such as Speech and Language Therapy (SALT) or hospital learning disability liaison nurses.